lif9e1/noe-http-client/README.md

 ## Source Code

-Please note that the current version of the module is 0.0.1, i.e. it is just the beginning.
-Source code can be found at Github.
-In case you have any suggestions, please don't hesitate to contact me.
+Source code can be found at `https://github.com/lif9e1/noe-http-client`.
+Feel free to fork and contribute!